April 23, 2009

 President Obama Addresses Past CIA Practices

 In the wake of revelations regarding harsh interrogation techniques employed by the CIA under the Bush Administration, President Obama visited the agency to reassure its employees that he will not blame them for following the legal advice they were given at the time.
 Critics are upset by the Obama Administration’s decision to release the information, which it did in response to a Freedom of Information Act request, while others were urging a more thorough investigation into the interrogation practices.
 Read more at the NY Times and the Washington Post.
-An analysis of the history of the issue is available at the NY Times.

 Report on “Rightwing Extremism” Generates Controversy